Skip to main content

 Best ForScaling beyond 500 usersIdea validation, 0-100 usersInternal tools, admin panels

-Here's a practical approach: validate your SaaS idea on Bubble for $5,000-$15,000.
-If you get 50+ paying customers and confirm product-market fit, rebuild in custom code.
-The Bubble version validates the business model.
+Our honest take, sequence it.
+Prove the idea on Bubble for $5,000 to $15,000.
+Land 50-plus paying customers and confirm there's a real market, then rebuild in custom code.
+The no-code version validates the business.
 The custom version scales it.
-Trying to build a scalable custom SaaS before confirming demand is the most common way startups burn through their budget.
+Trying to build a fully scalable custom SaaS before you know anyone will pay for it is the single most common way startups set fire to their runway.

 What Are the Recurring Costs of Running a SaaS Product?